'Powerhouse' NZ Herald wins Website of the Year, Newspaper of the Year

 Individual NZ Herald journalists were also honoured, including political editor Audrey Young, named political journalist of the year, Alan Gibson, judged photographer of the year, and Nicholas Jones, awarded feature-writer of the year.

-For Website of the Year, the NZ Herald beat Stuff, Newsroom, Radio NZ and The Spinoff.
+For Website of the Year, the NZ Herald beat Stuff, Newsroom, Radio NZ and the Spinoff.
 "This was an incredibly strong field in 2019, but it was the Herald which impressed the judges most, owing to a bold strategy for expanding its audience and a powerhouse news operation that dominated the biggest moments of an eventful year," the Voyager judges said.

 For Best News Website/App, nzherald.co.nz beat finalists Stuff, Radio NZ, and Newsroom.
 "There were several standout performers in a highly eventful year for New Zealand journalism, but it was the Herald website that led the way on the biggest stories, including the Christchurch mosque shooting.
 The Herald best captured the impact of the 'They Are Us' message on the Christchurch murders in a strong field."